Romanian revolution: Military defection and Ceaușescu's fall

-Helicopter evacuation
+Helicopter evacuation and capture

 Following Ceaușescu's second failed attempt to address the crowd, he and Elena fled into a lift headed for the roof.
-A group of protesters managed to force their way into the building, overpower Ceaușescu's bodyguards and make their way through his office before heading onto the balcony.
+A group of protesters managed to force their way into the building, overpowered Ceaușescu's bodyguards and made their way through his office before heading onto the balcony.
 They were unaware they were only a few metres from Ceaușescu.
 The lift's electricity failed just before it reached the top floor, and Ceaușescu's bodyguards forced it open and ushered the couple onto the roof.

 At 11:20 on 22 December 1989, Ceaușescu's personal pilot, Lieutenant Colonel Vasile Maluțan, received instructions from Lieutenant General Opruta to proceed to Palace Square to pick up the president.
 As he flew over Palace Square he saw it was impossible to land there.
 Maluțan landed his white Dauphin, #203, on the terrace at 11:44.
 A man brandishing a white net curtain from one of the windows waved him down.

-Maluțan said, "Then Stelica, the co-pilot, came to me and said that there were demonstrators coming to the terrace.
+Maluțan said, "Then Stelică, the co-pilot, came to me and said that there were demonstrators coming to the terrace.
 Then the Ceaușescus came out, both practically carried by their bodyguards ...
 They looked as if they were fainting.
 They were white with terror.
 Manea Mănescu [one of the vice-presidents] and Emil Bobu were running behind them.
 Mănescu, Bobu, Neagoe and another Securitate officer scrambled to the four seats in the back ...
 As I pulled Ceaușescu in, I saw the demonstrators running across the terrace ...
 There wasn't enough space, Elena Ceaușescu and I were squeezed in between the chairs and the door ...
 We were only supposed to carry four passengers ...
 We had six."